TongZZZ/TongZZZ.github.io/_posts/2014-04-07-Better-to-have-a-plan.md

 ###No plan:

 If you don't have a plan, well, you are still earning some money.
-So you just randonly choose to stop for Round 1 or Round 2 or Round 3.
+So you just randomly choose to stop for Round 1 or Round 2 or Round 3.
 And you are expected to earn
 $$\frac{1}{2}(3.5)+\frac{1}{4}(3.5)+\frac{1}{4}(3.5) = 3.5$$